jspsych/jsPsych/docs/markdown_docs/plugins/overview.md

 timing_post_trial | numeric | 1000 | Sets the time, in milliseconds, between the current trial and the next trial. on_finish | function | *undefined* | A callback function to execute when the trial finishes.
 See [this page](../features/callbacks.md) for more details. data | object | *undefined* | An object containing additional data to store for the trial.
-See [this page](../features/data.md) for more details. display_element | jQuery DOM selection | Change the target display at the trial level by specifying a new target for content.
+See [this page](../features/data.md) for more details.

 ## Data collected by plugins